-\paragraph{Operation.} Entities constitute the set of subjects on which the reasoning task acts, while the definition and change of entity states determine the reasoning path. (i) Definitions of entity states can usually be reduced to assignment and logical association operations, i.e., $A_1 = \{=, \rightarrow, ...\}$, and $A_1$ is an infinite set; (ii) changes in entity states can be reduced to arithmetic operations, i.e., $A_2 = \{+,-,\times,\div,...\}$, and $O_2$ is a finite set.\footnote{There may be some extraordinary operations, but generally finite.
+\paragraph{Operation.} Entities constitute the set of subjects on which the reasoning task acts, while the definition and change of entity states determine the reasoning path: (i) \textit{definitions} of entity states can usually be reduced to assignment and logical association operations, \emph{i.e.}, $O_1 = \{=, \rightarrow\}$, and $O_1$ is a finite set; (ii) \textit{changes} in entity states can be reduced to arithmetic operations, \emph{i.e.}, $O_2 = \{+,-,\times,\div\}$, and $O_2$ is a finite set.\footnote{There may be some extraordinary operations, but generally finite.
 We leave this for future work.} Conveniently, these arithmetic symbols can correspond to natural semantics, e.g., ``+'' corresponds to ``add'', which allows symbols to be more closely integrated with natural language.
-Similar to the resolution of entities, we construct the mapping $f_o: Q \rightarrow (A_1 \cup A_2)$ to transform the representation of operations containing natural semantics $[s_{i':j'}]$ into single symbols $\rho_{i'j'} = f_o([s_{i':j'}])$, which will be embedded into the original position of the sequence $S$ so that it will be modified into $S = [s_{1:i-1} \circ \rho_{ij} \circ s_{j:n}]$.
+Similar to the resolution of entities, we construct the mapping $f_o: Q \rightarrow (O_1 \cup O_2)$, and transform all manually-located operation representation $[s_{i:j}]$ (e.g. eat, have) into single symbols $\rho_{ij} = f_o([s_{i:j}])$, which will be embedded into the original position of the sequence $S$ so that it will be modified into $S = [s_{1:i-1} \circ \rho_{ij} \circ s_{j:n}]$.

 Appendix \ref{sec:rulebase} provides some mapping examples.
 After semantic resolution, the original questions maximally remove semantically irrelevant terms and simplify the need for semantic reasoning.